ctechfilmuniversity/project_ws2425_first_term/README.md

 ### Final Project Presentation

-In April, everybody must present their results and project documentation.
-The presentation must be <= 20 min.
-There mustn't be any major changes to what was submitted in March.
+The presentation must include

+* 20 minutes presentation
+    * This is not just a presentation of the results, but make sure to include the various aspects that were asked for for the final project submission (see above)
+* 5 minutes demo (live or recorded)

+You are free to decide on the order of your presentation and demo.

 After each presentation, there will be time for questions and a discussion.

-After the presentation, you must also submit the presentation slides and all used materials.
+You must also submit the presentation slides and all used materials.

 ## Grading